6 Reasons Why Data Privacy Is Important For Businesses

 In part, the costs are because data protection laws have fixed penalties and fines related to breaches and the mismanagement of personal data.

-For example, under the GDPR, fines can reach up to €20 million, or 4% of the company’s global revenue, for the most severe infringements.
+Under the GDPR, fines can reach up to €20 million, or 4% of the company’s global revenue, for the most severe infringements.

 In addition, some laws — like the CCPA — provide a private right of action that can bring further costs to a business.